pyconll/pyconll/docs/index.rst

    pyconll/unit/token

 This is the homepage for ``pyconll`` documentation.
 Here you can find module interfaces, changelogs, and example code.
-Simply look above to the table of contents for more info.
+Look above to the table of contents for more info.
+If you are not sure where to start, the ``conll``, ``sentence``, and ``token`` pages contain the API layer for the CoNLL-U data types.
+If you are new try to the Getting Started page.

-If you are looking for example code, please see the ``examples`` directory on github_.
+Example code can be found in the ``examples`` directory on github_.

 .. _github: https://github.com/matgrioni/pyconll/